open-sdg/open-sdg/docs/upgrading-1-0-0.md

 * Change `remotedatabaseurl` to `remote_data_prefix`
 * Check the format of the `menu` settings and make sure they match what is [here](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/_config.yml#L68)
-* Change the value of `goal_image_base` to the following (unless you need it pointed to a particular place): https://open-sdg.github.io/translations-un-sdg/assets/img/goals
 * Update the `map_layers` configuration, if your site is using the Open SDG mapping functionality.
 In particular:
     * Remove each map layer's `serviceUrl`, `nameProperty`, and `idProperty`
     * Add a `subfolder` (which should match the `output_subfolder` you added to your data repository)